josefriasg/aequilibrium/README.md

 ### 4.5 Battle

-This endpoint will a receive a list of transformer IDs and will determine a winner, if any, based on the requirements provided.
+This endpoint will receive a list of transformer IDs and will determine a winner, if any, based on the requirements provided.

 #### Endpoint:
 /api/transformers/battle